mrcal 2.5.1 release notes

 • mrcal.compute_chessboard_corners() has new image_path_prefix and image_directory kwargs to provide more options for interpreting paths in the given corners_cache_vnl.
 This is analogous to how other parts of mrcal work (for instance the mrcal-show-residuals-board-observation tool).

 • The mrcal-calibrate-cameras use that function, and now has --image-path-prefix and --image-directory.
 Useful to make --imagersize unnecessary and to have image overlays working with --explore.
-This are especially helpful if calibrating a system with different-resolution cameras.
+This is especially helpful if calibrating a system with different-resolution cameras.
 In that case --imagersize doesn't work, and finding the images on disk is required

 • The mrcal-convert-lensmodel tool has --all to write out all the models from a joint re-solve